Top 12 Things Every Software Engineer Should Know

 The first version of this article had the title Top 10 Things Every Software Engineer Should Know.
-Since then, it has had tens of thousands readers.
-Some readers gave me feedback and I learned a lot from these comments.
-Many Thanks!
+Since then, the page has been visited by tens of thousands readers.
+Some gave me feedback and I learned a lot from these comments.

-The list is still a personal collection of important things I have learned in the last nineteen years as developer, project manager and line manager in various industries.
-As an individual selection of what is important, it doesn't reflect the opinion of a software engineering organization and/or some experts.
+The list is still a personal collection of important things I could learn in the last twenty years as developer, project manager, line manager and IT architect in various industries.
+As an individual selection of what is important, it doesn't necessarily reflect the opinion of software engineering organizations and/or some experts.

 The Wikipedia definition of Emotional intelligence starts with the sentence "Emotional Intelligence (EI) is the ability to identify, assess, and control the emotions of oneself, of others, and of groups."
 The important key word in this sentence is emotions.
 Emotional intelligence describes the role of emotions in our lives.

-When I stated to develop software it was absolutely necessary to know a lot about data structures and algorithms.
+When I started to develop software, it was absolutely necessary to know a lot about data structures and algorithms.
 The reason for that was the missing availability of standard implementations.
 Today most languages have comprehensive libraries for container, sorting and other operations.

 You should be able to analyze your own or others code.
 The Big-O-Notation is the standard method to describe the expected consumption of time or memory depending from the number of data.

 If a manual analysis is too difficult, just make a micro benchmark and measure with test data of different size.
 Draw it in a plot and find a good fit of a possible model function.
 This is always better than nothing.

 Basics of Project Management

 Even you don't like to work as a project manager; your work most of the time in teams and at least have to organize your own tasks.
 To get along with your technical leads you should understand their wording and way of thinking.
 Spend time to learn about management, because sometimes you should manage these guys.